Talamantez/Scan_and_Translate/README.txt

-This script reads an image's Russian text and translates it to English.
+This script reads an image's text and translates it into another language
 -----------------------------------------
 Run with: